rwaight/actions/releases/semantic-release/README.md

-# GitHub Semantic Release Action Action
+# GitHub Semantic Release Action

 The current version in this repo was based off of [**semantic-release-action** v4.1.0](https://github.com/cycjimmy/semantic-release-action/releases/tag/v4.1.0)
 - This action is from https://github.com/cycjimmy/semantic-release-action.